 - I used oyster sauce to give the dish an element of sweetness.
 Oyster sauce is not only sweet, but it delivers a deeper depth of flavor to the sauce.
 Don’t have or don’t like oyster sauce?
 Easy, you can sub with brown sugar.

 - Black sesame seeds supposedly have a fuller flavor than white sesame seeds, but the difference is subtle so you may not notice.
-I personally love using black sesame seeds for the aesthetics – plus it’s said they posses a healthier nutritional value.
+I personally love using black sesame seeds for the aesthetics – plus it’s said they possess a healthier nutritional value.
 You can use regular sesame seeds in the recipe if you prefer!

 - Leftover Beefy Garlic Noodles taste AMAZEBALLS.
-I ate that shit cold right out of the tupperware!
+I ate that shit cold right out of the Tupperware!
 Don’t judge, it was glorious!

 If you feel like dressing up the Beefy Garlic Noodles with vegetables, be my guest.
-I for one love the taste of meat, garlic, and thick noodles in a salty sweet sauce, but adapt this tasty SOB to your liking!
+I for one love the taste of meat, garlic, and thick noodles in a salty-sweet sauce, but adapt this tasty SOB to your liking!

-Suddenly I’m experiencing writers block and don’t know how to finish up the post.
+Suddenly I’m experiencing writer’s block and don’t know how to finish up the post.
 I just asked Kieran to help me.
 I said, Man, what else can I write about the Beefy Garlic Noodles, lay it on me brah!
 Kieran responded, “That beefy garlicy noodley goodness.”
 So there you have it folks, Kieran’s thoughtful contribution.
 Sorry ladies, he’s taken.
 HA!!!!!

 December is an insanely busy time of year for just about everyone.
-The Beefy Garlic Noodles recipe is uncomplicated, comes together quickly, and tastes incredible- it’s the prefect recipe to wind down the new year.
+The Beefy Garlic Noodles recipe is uncomplicated, comes together quickly, and tastes incredible- it’s the perfect recipe to wind down the new year.

 I eagerly bid adieu to 2016 and simultaneously eagerly await 2017.
-Kieran and I strive to make 2017 filled with adventure, productivity, self improvement, self enlightenment, and laughter – a shit ton of laughter.
+Kieran and I strive to make 2017 filled with adventure, productivity, self-improvement, self-enlightenment, and laughter – a shit ton of laughter.
 I want the same for your 2017 as well.